 While a home inspection can cost a good sum of money, it’s a significant investment that will save you from any costly repairs down the road.

 Things like safety hazards, pest problems, or water leakage in the basement can end up costing you a lot more money once you already own the home.
 And all those issues and defects could have been revealed by a home inspector if you only allowed an inspection to push through.

 The home inspection phase can be a huge pitfall for both parties in a real estate transaction.
 Sometimes a transaction doesn’t move forward because the buyer and seller couldn’t agree on the repairs requested from the inspection.
 A buyer may not feel entirely comfortable with the findings while the seller may refuse to accept more requests.
 Having a home inspection ahead of time can help expedite the process for both the buyer and seller.

 Worst case scenario: a buyer can get cold feet and will not proceed anymore with the transaction if they’re not satisfied with the negotiations after the inspection.

 The inspection eliminates all the possible “doubts” and “what ifs” of both parties.
-Buyers will feel certain and satisfied with their purchase, eliminating buyer’s remorse and giving them a peace of mind.
+Buyers will feel certain and satisfied with their purchase, eliminating buyer’s remorse and giving them of mind.

 Sellers can also feel confident once the real estate transaction was completed because they can avoid the threat of any legal action due to improper disclosure.
 A home inspection is a great way to make both the buyer and seller feel positive that they have reached a fair deal in the transaction.